10-3-pursuit/video-game-data-capture/readme.md

 Start with the `findGamesByGenre` question, which we will go over in class.
 If you have time leftover, or in your spare time, complete the `getGameDetails` function.

-**Study the data first, before attempting to complete your functions**
+**SUGGESTION: Study the data first, before attempting to complete your functions**

 --------------